Mark Chapter Four

 Mark 4:18 & 19

-'Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.'
+Others are those sown among thorns -- they hear the message; but the worries of the world, the deceitful glamor of wealth and all the other kinds of desires push in and choke the message; so that it produces nothing.

 The seed that is sown among thorns lives and produces a plant but the plant does not get enough sun or water and nutrients to mature and produce fruit.
 This speaks of the person that is saved but does not put their faith into action and serve.
 They go through life without telling anyone else about Jesus.